Christina Herejk, DVM

 Dr. Christina Herejk & Ann-chovy

 Like many of us in the veterinary profession, my love for animals and medicine started at a young age.
-As a child growing up in South Florida, there wasn’t a day that went by where I wasn’t tangled in the hedges, climbing up a tree or tromping the plants in the garden as I chased after local wildlife.
-I kept my parents busy checking for any captured critters in my overall pockets (and sometimes my bedroom) after a day’s adventure outside.
+Growing up in South Florida, there wasn’t a day that went by without me tangled in the hedges, climbing trees, or tromping through the garden chasing local wildlife.
+I kept my parents busy checking my overall pockets—and sometimes my bedroom—for any critters I had captured during the day’s adventures.

-By middle school, I was affectionately known by my classmates as the “Lizard Queen” and even set up my own makeshift ‘hospital’ for the injured anoles on our patio.
+By middle school, I was affectionately known by my classmates as the “Lizard Queen” and even set up a makeshift ‘hospital’ on our patio for injured anoles.
 Animals in nature fascinated me.
-As the daughter of a nurse and an agricultural major, my parents’ professions fueled my interest and exposure to nature and the world of medicine.
+As the daughter of a nurse and an agricultural major, my parents’ professions fueled my curiosity and exposed me to both medicine and the natural world.

-My first encounter with veterinary medicine wasn’t until I was in the 8th grade and our first dog, Crystal, joined the family.
-We spent a lot of time at our veterinarian's office those first 2 months she was with us.
-I remember feeling so worried for her every time we arrived at the hospital, followed by relief when she returned to us healthy by our vet and his team.
-Those visits were the sparks that ignited my journey into the veterinary world.
+My first encounter with veterinary medicine came in eighth grade when our first dog, Crystal, joined the family.
+We spent a lot of time at the veterinarian’s office during the first two months she was with us.
+I remember feeling anxious for her every time we arrived at the clinic, followed by relief when she returned home healthy thanks to our vet and his team.
+Those visits ignited my journey into the veterinary world.

-In 2005, I graduated from the University of Florida’s College of Veterinary Medicine and spent the following 8 years working at several local South Florida small animal hospitals as an associate veterinarian and as a relief veterinarian.
-My love for helping, educating, and traveling led me to volunteer in veterinary campaigns in several countries around the world.
-To be able to use my skills to positively impact the lives of the animals and people in those communities filled me with gratification on so many levels.
+In 2005, I graduated from the University of Florida College of Veterinary Medicine and spent the next eight years working at several local South Florida small animal hospitals as both an associate and relief veterinarian.
+My passion for helping, educating, and traveling led me to volunteer in veterinary campaigns in several countries, allowing me to use my skills to positively impact the lives of animals and people in those communities—an experience that was deeply fulfilling on many levels.